Péter Juhász (politician)

 Péter Juhász (born 27 February 1971) is a Hungarian telemarketer, cannabis activist and politician, who served as leader of the Együtt party from February 2017 until its dissolution.

 Business affairs

-Since 1996, he worked for Budapest Bank as an employer and then head of department.
-Juhász earned a degree of communications and PR at the Kodolányi János University of Applied Sciences (KJF) in 2000.
+From 1996, Juhász worked for Budapest Bank as an employer and then head of department.
+He earned a degree of communications and PR at the Kodolányi János University of Applied Sciences (KJF) in 2000.
 He was involved in various telemarketing, trade and catering companies since 2001.
 His firm Juhász és Villányi Ltd. went bankrupt in 2003, as well as his other companies Peter, Peter & Partners Ltd. and Ó 17 Ltd. in 2006 and 2008, respectively.
 He was labelled that he owned various phantom companies to avoid the successful implementation of the tax regulations.
-Altogether, he owned 11 companies since 2001, six of them went bankrupt and were phantomized.
+Altogether, he owned 11 companies after 2001, six of them went bankrupt and were phantomized.

 Activism

 Juhász founded the Hemp Seed Association (Kendermag Egyesület) in 2002, which advocated for the legalization of "soft drugs" and the decriminalization of all kinds of drugs.
 In this capacity, Juhász and other activists organized a so-called "Civil Obedience Movement" in March 2005, under which dozens of cannabis users reported themselves to the police, including Juhász.
 The Hungarian Civil Liberties Union (TASZ) provided legal assistance and representation for all activists involved in the movement.
 During the trial, Juhász declared that he grew and used cannabis solely to supply his own personal needs, and also presented a five-foot ripe cannabis plant before the court.
 In January 2006, he was sentenced to a fine of 70,000 HUF at first instance.
 The court of second instance confirmed the verdict against Juhász in December 2006; the court declared that Juhász "is extremely dangerous to the society, because he wanted to use criminal prosecution, the instrument of law and the court to proclaim the legalization of drug consumption".
 TASZ refused the argument and claimed "the courts are also places of freedom of expression".

 He acted as spokesperson of the Hemp Seed Association until 2009, following that he was elected its president, replacing László Felső.
 Juhász vocally supported the ban of the Magyar Gárda in December 2007.
 He was an organizer of the Tarka Magyar! protest against ethnic and racial exclusion in October 2008.
 He was an anchorman at the Tilos Rádió from 2008 to 2012, and was a curator of its foundation.
 Simultaneously, he was also involved in the Romani program of the Hungarian Civil Liberties Union between 2009 and 2012.